sinodos-id/quark-agent/source/readme.md

 ## Security Note 🔒

 **Important:** In this example project setup, the agent's cryptographic keys are stored using the configured storage mechanism (local JSON files in development, MongoDB in production, or Vault for secure storage) and are **not encrypted at rest** by default in the JSON/MongoDB storage options.
 For production deployments handling sensitive data, it is highly recommended to implement robust key management and encryption solutions.
 Using a dedicated key management service like HashiCorp Vault (configured via `VaultStorage`) provides a more secure option for key storage.

+## License 📄

+This project is licensed under the MIT License.

 ## Example Usage 📝